SamuelEffah/WeatherApp/README.md

 # WeatherApp
-A weather application that provides 5 days forecast using Yahoo Weather API
+A weather application that provides 5 days forecast using Yahoo Weather API and Mapbox API